-- (1) Emergency controls shall be installed at a location acceptable to the Director, but the controls shall be more than 20 feet (7m) and less than 100 feet (30m) from the dispensers.
+- (1) Fuel dispensing systems must be provided with one or more clearly identified emergency shutoff devices or electrical disconnects that are readily accessible to patrons.
+These devices or disconnects must be installed in approved locations not less than 20 ft (6 m) or more than 100 ft (30 m) from the dispensing devices they serve.
+The devices or disconnects must disconnect power to all dispensing devices, to all remote pumps serving the devices, to all associated power, control, and signal circuits, and to all other electrical equipment in the hazardous location surrounding the dispensing devices.
+Where more than one shutoff device or disconnect is provided, they all must be interconnected.
+A manual reset of the emergency shutoff condition is required. - (2) A fire extinguisher with a minimum rating of 40-B:C, and located no more than a 30 ft (9 m) travel distance from the dispensing devices, must be accessible to patrons. - (3) Operating instructions must be conspicuously posted in the dispensing area and shall include the location of the emergency controls and a requirement that the user must stay outside of his/her vehicle, in view of the fueling nozzle during the entire dispensing time period. - (4) Emergency instructions incorporating the following or equivalent wording shall be conspicuously posted in the dispenser area: - (A) EMERGENCY INSTRUCTIONS In case of fire or spill:

-Emergency controls shall shut off power to all dispensing devices at the station.
-Controls shall be manually reset only in a manner subject to approval by the Director. - (2) Operating instructions must be conspicuously posted in the dispensing area and shall include the location of the emergency controls and a requirement that the user must stay outside of his/her vehicle, in view of the fueling nozzle during the entire dispensing time period. - (3) Warning signs incorporating the following or equivalent wording shall be conspicuously posted in the dispenser area: - (A) EMERGENCY INSTRUCTIONS In case of fire or spill: - (i) Use emergency stop button. - (ii) Report accident by calling (specify local fire department number) on the telephone to report location; - (4) A listed automatic-closing type hose nozzle valve with latch-open device shall be provided.
-The system shall include listed equipment with a feature that causes or requires the closing of the hose nozzle valve before the product flow can be resumed or before the hose nozzle valve can be replaced in its normal position in the dispenser. - (5) A telephone or other approved, clearly identified means to notify the fire department shall be provided on the site in a location subject to approval by the Director.
+- (i) Use emergency stop button. - (ii) Report accident by calling (specify local fire department number) on the telephone to report location; - (5) A listed automatic-closing type hose nozzle valve with latch-open device shall be provided.
+The system shall include listed equipment with a feature that causes or requires the closing of the hose nozzle valve before the product flow can be resumed or before the hose nozzle valve can be replaced in its normal position in the dispenser. - (6) A telephone or other approved, clearly identified means to notify the fire department shall be provided on the site in a location subject to approval by the Director.